 2. BE SPECIFIC

-It’s best to be specific so that you can clearly see your goal.
-Saying things like I want to be healthy, I want to be happier, or I want to succeed in my dream career are good goals, but they don’t clearly show what you’re planning to achieve and they’re not specific enough to draw a long-term plan from it.
+Saying things like I want to be healthy or I want to succeed in my dream career are good goals, but they don’t clearly show what you’re planning to achieve and they’re not specific enough to draw a long-term plan from it.

-Pick resolutions that are specific and then create a step-by-step plan on how you’ll keep them.
-This will make your goals seem more attainable in comparison to creating huge resolutions to change everything about yourself, but with no clear way to achieve them.
-If we’re continuing with the fitness example, saying you want to lose 10 pounds and then creating an exercise and diet plan is more likely to succeed than saying you want to get in shape.
+Pick resolutions that are specific and then create a step-by-step plan; this will make your goals seem more attainable.
+If we’re continuing with the “revenge body” example, instead of only working out to look good for your ex, saying you want to lose 10 pounds and creating an exercise/diet plan is more likely to succeed.

 In my resolutions for 2017 post, my goals seem a little vague, but I made it more detailed in my personal notes offline.
 However, I will be doing monthly check-ins on this blog, so you’ll be able to get a better understanding of my personal goals in the future, if you’re interested in that sort of thing!